Florida SIRS Requirements (2026)

 - Is subject to Chapter 718 (with parallel requirements under Chapter 719 for many cooperative buildings).

-“Habitable stories” is a key concept introduced and clarified through HB 913: the law now refers to buildings “three habitable stories or more,” which helps distinguish true living/occupied levels from non-habitable parking or mechanical floors.
+"Habitable stories" is a key concept introduced and clarified through HB 913: the law now refers to buildings "three habitable stories or more," which helps distinguish true living or occupied levels from non-habitable parking or mechanical floors.

 There is also a narrow exemption for four-family dwellings with three or fewer habitable stories above ground, recognizing that very small residential buildings carry different risk profiles.
-HOAs governed by Chapter 720 are not subject to the SIRS statute; their reserve obligations are addressed separately and are covered in PropFusion’s Florida HOA reserve study guide, not here.
+HOAs governed by Chapter 720 are not subject to the SIRS statute; their reserve obligations are addressed separately and are covered in our guide to Florida's general reserve study requirements.

 What Must a Florida SIRS Include?